Leakage Inductance Considerations for Custom Transformers

 Basic Power Transformer Construction

 The core shape shown here is a U-Core, but that is not important.
-We need to ensure that we have a closed magnetic circuit, and the actual shape and cross-sectional profile can vary widely.
+We need to ensure that we have a closed magnetic circuit and that the actual shape and cross-sectional profile can vary widely.
 However, the concepts in this article remain the same.

 We are going to see that the leakage inductance that caused me so much pain in my first design is a function of the spacing between the primary and secondary windings.
 Small dimensions can make a big difference.
 Skill and repeatability are crucial in transformer manufacturing.